fortymorgan/rss-reader/README.md

 ```
 npm install -g surge
 ```
-Change domain prefix for `publish` script in `Makefile`, then run:
+Change domain prefix for `surge` script in `package.json`, then run:
 ```
 make publish
 ```
 If it your first run, Surge will ask you for email and password and create an account for you.
-Then the project will be deployed for domain, which you used in `Makefile` script.
+Then the project will be deployed for domain, which you used in `package.json` `surge` script.
 (If domain is already used, Surge will tell about that).

 ## How to use